 Human Resource Development and Skill Enhancement

 The source of Daiwa Securities Group’s competitiveness lies in the capabilities of its employees.
 Accordingly, we focus on the development of human resources based on the basic policy of providing high value-added solutions through the use of "Quality No. 1" consulting capabilities.

-Daiwa Securities Group has a proven track record of implementing initiatives for work style reform ahead of times to help all employees to work efficiently within set working hours and live a fulfilling life.
+Daiwa Securities Group has a proven track record of implementing initiatives for job satisfaction reforms ahead of the times to help all employees work efficiently within the set working hours and live a fulfilling life.
 Such initiatives include the female employee support plan (since 2005), encouraging employees to leave the workplace before 7 p.m. (since 2007), and promoting work-life balance (since 2008).

 Daiwa Securities Group is proactively working to maintain and improve the health of its employees.

 In order to achieve both "employee happiness" and "increased company productivity," we have been strengthening our health management promotion system since 2015 and will continue to do so at an even higher level in the future.